The Impact of Climate Change on Northern Lights

 Does Climate Change Have a Significant Impact on Auroras?

-The relationship between climate change and the northern lights is complex and poorly understood.
-The primary drivers of the northern lights are solar activity and the earth’s magnetic field, which are influenced by factors beyond climate change.
+Besides a possible increase in cloudiness, climate change has no impact on the northern lights.
+The auroras are primarily driven by solar activity and the Earth's magnetic field, which are not influenced by climate change.

 Where Can I Learn About Northern Lights in Reykjavík?